JoeyByrnes/OpenLeg/README.md

 You can find the OpenLeg V1 Senior Design demo video here: https://www.youtube.com/watch?v=aXOSeKpADnk

+Access the Full SolidWorks souce files for OpenLeg V1 in Hardware > OpenLeg_Assembly_Pack_and_Go.zip

 OpenLeg has also been featured on the following sites:
 <a href="https://hackaday.com/2019/09/21/openleg-the-open-source-robot-leg/" target="_blank">Hackaday</a> &nbsp;&bull;&nbsp;
 <a href="https://www.hackster.io/news/you-can-design-your-own-sophisticated-walking-robot-thanks-to-this-student-project-7c02dde19ade" target="_blank">Hackster</a>&nbsp;&bull;&nbsp;